 - Guarantee a Perfect Fit with the OEM Number: The most reliable way to find a compatible custom radiator is to match the original equipment manufacturer (OEM) part number from your old unit, which ensures all dimensions and connections will line up correctly.

-- Protect Your Upgrade with Regular Maintenance: Extend the life of your new radiator and prevent future problems by following a simple maintenance routine, including keeping the fins clean, checking coolant levels, and watching for early warning signs like leaks or rust.
+- Protect Your Upgrade with Regular Maintenance: Extend the life of your new radiator and prevent future problems by following a simple maintenance routine, including keeping the fins clean, checking coolant levels with a regular flush, and watching for early warning signs like leaks or rust.

 What Is a Custom Semi Truck Radiator?